-Reptiles are incredibly fragile creatures that can live happy, healthy lives in the hands of very able, devoted people.
-While some reptiles are good for beginners others require a much more experienced owner.
+Reptiles can be fragile creatures, but they can live happy, healthy lives in the hands of people who know how to care for them.
+While some reptiles are good for beginners, others require a much more experienced owner.
 Rescue organizations dedicated to these species can offer tremendous guidance when it comes to adopting the right scaly, slithering friend.

 Reptiles as Pets

 “Reptiles make wonderful pets,” says Marion L. Janusz, Certified Reptile Specialist for R.A.R.E., Reptile Adoption, Rehabilitation and Education, in Cheektowaga, NY.

 They are quiet and gentle if handled properly.
 If you show them respect, they will make a wonderful unassuming pet.
 They cannot tell you when they need water or food or when they need to be cleaned so you must check on this daily.

 It's vital to thoroughly research the specific needs of a pet before committing to an adoption and there is certainly no exception when it comes to reptiles.
 Here are some important questions, recommended by Janusz, to ponder as you delve into the individual needs of reptiles:

 - How large will it get?
 What size cage will you need when it reaches full maturity?

 - What kind of heat, lighting, substrate will it need?